Joel Villanueva: Early life

-Politics
+Villanueva has claimed that he was among the people who initiated the Second EDSA Revolution against President Joseph Estrada in January 2001, alleging that he blocked Epifanio de los Santos Avenue with his car in protest of Estrada's corrupt administration.

-CIBAC
+House of Representatives

 Villanueva was elected to the Philippine House of Representatives in 2001 as a party-list representative of the Citizens' Battle Against Corruption (CIBAC).
 However, his oath-taking was stalled for seven months following issues that CIBAC was an extension of the Jesus Is Lord Church Worldwide, a Christian church founded by his father, Eddie Villanueva.
 At age 26, Villanueva took his oath of office in February 2002, becoming the youngest member of the House of Representatives (a distinction previously held by Felix William Fuentebella).

 Villanueva was a member of the 12th, 13th, and 14th Congresses spanning 2001 through 2010.
 At the 12th Congress, he became the first party-list representative, minority leader of the House's Commission on Appointments, and assistant majority leader in the House.
 He was also among the principal sponsors of Republic Act No. 9485 (the Anti Red-Tape Law of 2007).
 In the 13th Congress, he served as a deputy minority leader in the House.